languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 is only relevant to release managers.

 **NOTE:** As of March 2025, LanguageTool has switched to a snapshot-based release model.
-Get the latest snashot from [https://languagetool.org/download/snapshots/](https://languagetool.org/download/snapshots/).
+Get the latest snapshot from [https://languagetool.org/download/snapshots/](https://languagetool.org/download/snapshots/).

 ## Preparation